ellennickles/code-your-way-s24/week6/README.md

 ## Assignment

-- The ideas this week are to practice refactoring code that you have already written and continue practicing Git version control. **Tip:** Working with branches in git fits will code refactoring!
-Consider installing the [Oh My Zsh shell framework](add link) to automatically display when you are in a Git repository along with the current branch.
+- The ideas this week are to practice refactoring code that you have already written and to continue practicing version control with Git. **Tip:** Refactor your code in Git branches!
+Consider installing the [Oh My Zsh shell framework](add link) (if not already implemented) to automatically display when you are in a Git repository along with the current branch.

 ### Part 1: Refactor + Git